riscv-steel/riscv-steel/docs/source/getting-started.md

 ## What is RISC-V Steel?

-**RISC-V Steel** is a free and open platform for embedded systems development based on the RISC-V instruction set architecture.
+**RISC-V Steel** is a free collection of RISC-V based IP cores.
+It features a 32-bit RISC-V processor and a configurable system-on-chip design plus a suite of software and hardware tools aimed to speed up building new RISC-V systems from scratch.

-It features a 32-bit RISC-V processor core, a programmable memory, an UART module and an API for software development.
-It can be either synthesized on development boards (FPGAs) or manufactured as a custom integrated circuit (ASICs).
+RISC-V Steel IP cores are written in Verilog and can be either synthesized on FPGAs or reused in custom integrated circuit designs.

 ## The Hello World demo

-The easiest way to get started with RISC-V Steel is to implement this [Hello World](https://github.com/riscv-steel/riscv-steel/tree/main/hello-world) demo on a development board and expand it to meet your system requirements.
-This guide will show you the steps to implement it for three boards:
+The easiest way to get started with RISC-V Steel is to synthesize its [Hello World](https://github.com/riscv-steel/riscv-steel/tree/main/hello-world) demo on an FPGA and then modify it to meet your project requirements.
+This guide will show you the steps to synthesize it on three different FPGA boards:

 * **Digilent** [**Arty A7-35T**](https://digilent.com/reference/programmable-logic/arty-a7/reference-manual)